dokester/BayesicFitting/documentation/manual.md

     Anchestor of all non-linear models.

 + **BracketModel**<br>
-    BracketModel provides brackets to a chain of `Model`s.
+    BracketModel provides brackets to a chain of models.
 + **CombiModel**<br>
     CombiModel combines a number of copies of the same model.